loicsikidi/tpm-ca-certificates/docs/concepts/02-threat_model.md

 - Time gap between vendor compromise and daily monitoring detection
 - Reliance on vendor honesty and security practices
 - Small reviewer pool (currently 1, future goal: 2)

+## Known Limitations

+### GitHub Platform Dependency

+The current implementation has a direct dependency on GitHub's attestation service for bundle verification.
+This design choice:

+**Trade-offs:**
+- ✅ **Simplifies the initial iteration:** Leverages GitHub's mature attestation infrastructure without to much effort
+- ❌ **Complicates migration:** Moving the repository to another platform (GitLab, Gitea, etc.) would require reworking the entire verification workflow
+- ❌ **Vendor lock-in:** Creates coupling between the project's security model and GitHub's availability and policies

+**Future Considerations:**

+If platform independence becomes a requirement, we should evaluate [`slsa-verifier`](https://github.com/slsa-framework/slsa-verifier) as a potential solution.
+This tool provides platform-agnostic SLSA provenance verification and could enable:
+- Repository portability across different hosting platforms
+- Reduced dependency on GitHub-specific services
+- Broader ecosystem compatibility

+For now, the GitHub dependency is an acceptable trade-off given:
+- The project's early stage
+- GitHub's reliability and widespread adoption in the open source ecosystem
+- The complexity cost of implementing platform-agnostic verification from the start